mbari-org/auv-python/README.md

-# Python code for processing MBARI Dorado-class AUV instrument data
+# Python code for processing MBARI AUV instrument data

 ![auv-python tests](https://github.com/mbari-org/auv-python/actions/workflows/ci.yml/badge.svg)

-The code here is used to process Dorado-class AUV data from the original log files recorded by the vehicle's main vehicle computer into more interoperable netCDF files.
+The code here is used to process the Monterey Bay Aquarium Research Institute's Autonomous Underwater Vehicle instrument AUV data from the original log files recorded by the vehicle's main vehicle computer into more interoperable netCDF files.

 There is a rich collection of Matlab code (the [Science Data Processing toolbox](https://docs.mbari.org/internal/se-ie-doc/systems/auvctd/auv-science-data-processing/))